Pileup mitigation at the LHC: a theorist's view: Results

 \subsection{Quenching effects}

 An important issue we wish to investigate is how the phenomenon of jet quenching (\ie medium effects on parton fragmentation) may affect the picture developed so far.
-The precise nature of jet quenching beyond its basic analytic properties (see \eg \cite{bdmps}) is certainly hard to estimate in detail, especially at the LHC, where experimental data from, say, flow or particle spectra measurements are not yet available for the tuning of the Monte Carlo simulations.
-Additionally, the implementation of Monte-Carlo generators that incorporate the analytic features of jet quenching models is currently a very active field \cite{qpythia,jewel,martini}.
-We may therefore expect a more robust and complete picture of jet quenching in the near future, together with the awaited first \PbPb collisions at the LHC.
+The precise nature of jet quenching beyond its basic analytic properties (see \eg~\cite{Baier:1996sk,Zakharov:1997uu}) is certainly hard to estimate in detail, especially at the LHC, where experimental data from, say, flow or particle spectra measurements are not yet available for the tuning of the Monte Carlo simulations.
+Additionally, the implementation of Monte-Carlo generators that incorporate the analytic features of jet quenching models is currently a very active field~\cite{Armesto:2009fj,jewel,martini}.
+We may therefore expect a more robust and complete picture of jet quenching in the near future, related to existing and forthcoming \PbPb data at the LHC.

-In this section, we examine the robustness of our HI background subtraction in the presence of (simulated) jet quenching.\footnote{ Our focus here is therefore not the study of quenching itself, but merely how it may affect our subtraction procedure. } For this purpose we have used two available models which allow one to simulate quenched hard jets, Pyquen~\cite{pyquen}, which is used by Hydjet~v1.6, and QPythia~\cite{qpythia}.
-Pyquen has been run with the parameters listed in footnote \ref{foot:pyquen} for the LHC, and with $\texttt{T0}=0.5\GeV$, $\texttt{tau0}=0.4$~fm and $\texttt{nf}=2$ for RHIC\footnote{The parameters for RHIC are taken from \cite{pyquen}.
-The difference with the default parameters does not appear to be large for the purpose of our investigations and, in any case, a systematic study of quenching effects is not among the goals of this paper.}.
-For QPythia we have tested two options for the values of the transport coefficient and the medium length ($\hat q = 3$~GeV$^2$/fm, $L = 5$~fm and $\hat q = 1$~GeV$^2$/fm, $L = 6$~fm), with similar results.
+In this section, we examine the robustness of our HI background subtraction in the presence of (simulated) jet quenching.\footnote{ Our focus here is therefore not the study of quenching itself, but merely how it may affect our subtraction procedure.} For this purpose we have used two available models which allow one to simulate quenched hard jets, Pyquen, which is used by Hydjet~v1.6, and QPythia.
+Pyquen has been run with the parameters listed in footnote \ref{foot:pyquen} for the LHC, and with $\texttt{T0}=0.5\GeV$, $\texttt{tau0}=0.4$~fm and $\texttt{nf}=2$ for RHIC.\footnote{The parameters for RHIC are taken from Ref.~\cite{pyquen}.
+The difference with the default parameters does not appear to be large for the purpose of our investigations and, in any case, a systematic study of quenching effects is not among the goals of this paper.} For QPythia we have tested two options for the values of the transport coefficient and the medium length ($\hat q = 3$~GeV$^2$/fm, $L = 5$~fm and $\hat q = 1$~GeV$^2$/fm, $L = 6$~fm), with similar results.
 No serious attempt has been made to tune the two codes with each other or with the experimental data, beyond what is already suggested by the code defaults: in the absence of strong experimental constraints on the details of the quenching effects, this allows us to verify the robustness of our results for a range of conditions.

 As in sections \ref{sec:choice_range} and \ref{sec:choice_alg}, we have embedded the hard Pyquen or QPythia events in a Hydjet~v1.6 background and tested the effectiveness of the background subtraction for different choices of algorithm.\footnote{The effect of the choice of range remains as in section \ref{sec:choice_range} for the unquenched case.
 We will therefore keep employing the doughnut range.} We shall restrict our attention to the anti-$k_t$ and C/A(filt) algorithms, as they appear to be the optimal choices from our analysis so far.